CTVA

 Highlights:

---Joan Rivers (stand-up comedy) - tell pregnant jokes
+--Joan Rivers (stand-up comedy) talks about her pregnancy.

 --Lana Cantrell - "Yes Sir, That's My Baby" and "Love Is Stronger Far Than Me."

---Shelley Berman (comedian) - tells jokes about embarrassing moments
+--Shelley Berman (comedian) - routine about life's embarrassing moments.

---Richard Hearne (British comedian) - dances and mimes
+--Richard Hearne (British comedian) - dances and does a pantomime act.

 --NY Harkness Ballet Co. - Spanish theme ballet